-- To emancipate embodied knowledge in response to excessive rational, narrow thought-processes in Western society.
+- To emancipate embodied knowledge to amend excessive rational, thought-processes in Western society.

-- To envision equitable, sustainable social structures upon an expanded awareness of ecological human and non-human relations.
+- To envision sustainable social structures upon an expanded awareness of human and non-human relations.

-- To design courses, actions and formats in response to academic and institutional stagnation.
+- To design courses, interventions, and formats in response to academic and institutional stagnation.

 - To glean new visions of communion and their modes of governance.